Rocket Internet and Zalando to unveil listing plans in Sept -sources

 Buoyant capital markets have encouraged a flurry of e-commerce flotations this year, with Chinese juggernaut Alibaba set to list soon, even though a recent sell-off in high-flying tech stocks has dampened investor appetite.

-In the run-up to its listing, Alibaba has been expected to raise more than $15 billion, which would make it one of the biggest tech IPOs in history and close to Facebook's $16 billion initial offering in 2012.
+In the run-up to its listing, Alibaba has been expected to raise more than $15 billion (9 billion pounds), which would make it one of the biggest tech IPOs in history and close to Facebook's $16 billion initial offering in 2012.

 "Investors are basically receptive to these stocks," Commerzbank analyst Heike Pauls said of Zalando and Rocket.